Sidrahsheikh/Jo/README.md

 # Desktop Assistant

-The Desktop voice Assistant who helps the end user to communicate with Desktop Computer with voice and it also respond to the voice commands of the user.
+The responsive Desktop Assistant who helps the end user to communicate with Desktop using voice command.

 ## Run Locally
 To Run the project